Abhimanyu Rajp: USA Domestic Cricket

 Rajp has been one of the top players in the USA domestic cricket circuit for a number of years.
 He plays in the Southern California Cricket Association, which is based in Los Angeles, California and represents the South West Region in USA National Cricket Tournaments.
-He has had a good showing in domestic tournaments with the most recent being the best bowler at the 2010 Western Conference, where he also created a national level record, which stands until date, for taking 7 wickets in one innings, at a national tournament game against the Central East region.
+He has had a good showing in domestic tournaments through the years; with the most notable being the best bowler at the 2010 Western Conference, where he also created a national record for taking 7/35 in one innings, at a national tournament game against the Central East region.
 Later he went on to become the best bowler for the second time in a calendar year and this time it was at the 2010 United States Senior National tournament.
-Following solid domestic performances, and a good Under-19 record at the highest level, Rajp, was called for national trials in 2012 to earn a spot in the United States national cricket team.
+Rajp, was called for national trials in 2012 to earn a spot in the United States national cricket team.
 He would later go one to make the USA National Squad in 2012.
+Rajp clinched the best bowler honors for the 2019 Western Regional Tournament help at Sepulveda Basin Cricket Complex in Van Nuys, CA.

 In June 2021, he was selected to take part in the Minor League Cricket tournament in the United States following the players' draft.